makerbot/node-homework/README.md

 npm test
 ```

-To run the server by itself, simply type `npm start`
+To run the server by itself, simply type `npm start`, then you can `curl http://localhost:3000/` to hit an endpoint.

 ### Stuff we used
 * [Express](http://expressjs.com/) as the server framework